dcgerard/hose_paper/reproduce_sure/README.md

 #> [17] rprojroot_1.2    digest_0.6.11    tibble_1.2       evaluate_0.10
 #> [21] rmarkdown_1.3    stringi_1.1.2    scales_0.4.1     backports_1.0.5
 ```

+As you can see above, I've only tried this on Linux.

 If you still have difficulty, please submit an [issue](https://github.com/dcgerard/hose_paper/issues).